A tensor network approach for chaotic time series prediction: Introduction

 A third approach is to change the reservoir by a nonlinear vector autoregression, where the state vector consists of a linear combination of delayed input monomials.
-This idea is known as next-generation reservoir computing (NGRC) \cite{gauthier2021next}, and is successful in predicting and controlling chaotic systems \cite{barbosa2022learning,gauthier2022learning,kent2024controllingChaos,kent2024controlling}, reducing the hyperparameter optimization to only two variables, maximum delay and maximum monomial degree.
+This idea is known as next-generation reservoir computing (NGRC) \cite{gauthier2021next}, and is successful in predicting and controlling chaotic systems \cite{barbosa2022learning,gauthier2022learning,kent2024controllingChaos,kent2024controlling}.
+In this technique, it is possible to select the monomials to be introduced into the state vector, finding the maximum delay and maximum monomial degree as hyperparameters.
 The key feature behind NGRC is that state vectors are truncated versions of the Volterra series, which has universal approximation properties \cite{boyd1985fading,grigoryeva2019differentiable}.
 Still, state-space models given by a truncated Volterra series can be elusive due to the exponential growth of trainable parameters regarding the maximum monomial degree.
 Hence, there is a strong motivation to solve this curse of dimensionality, finding a promising direction in the field of tensor networks (TNs) \cite{batselier2017tensor,batselier2021enforcing,batselier2023khatri,khouaja2004identification,favier2009parametric,favier2023tensor}.

 Tensor networks are techniques based on decomposing multidimensional arrays into a set of lower-dimensional arrays, called core tensors.
 These core tensors can be efficiently manipulated and stored in memory, having applications in such diverse fields as quantum mechanics \cite{orus2019tensor,banuls2023tensor}, machine learning \cite{stoudenmire2016supervised,cheng2019tree,tomut2024compactifai}, and engineering \cite{favier2023tensor,batselier2022low}.
-This paper illustrates that a TN model can predict chaotic time series better and faster than a conventional ESN model.
-In particular, we will implement one of the latest models proposed for truncated Volterra series \cite{batselier2023khatri}, which only depends, as in the NGRC case, on the maximum delay and maximum monomial degree.
-To evaluate the performance of our models, we use the $\texttt{dysts}$ database \cite{gilpin2021chaos,gilpin2023model}.
-This library provides a standardized collection of chaotic systems often used to benchmark time series forecasting methods.
-Our key goal is to bridge the gap between the TNs and RC communities, harnessing the developments of both fields during the last two decades.
+This paper illustrates that a TN model can offer competitive performance and speed for chaotic time series prediction.
+In particular, we will implement one of the latest models proposed for truncated Volterra series \cite{batselier2023khatri}, whose hyperparameters are, similar to the NGRC case, the maximum delay and maximum monomial degree.